sundeepbassi/supershop_v1/README.md

 Bubba the Supershop for dog products was inpired by a petblog that was created for a friend Shanti.
 Shantis devotion and care for animal welfare and her pet dog amazed me and after doing the petblog we thought about how Shantis experience in purchasing products for her pet dog were the next step in sharing her experince of caring about her pet dog.
 Shanti had a wealth of experience in pet care and when we first discussed this e-commerce website Shanti was able to give an extensive list of products that could be considered for selling.
 It was Shanti's experience in owning a dog for the first time that made us realise that there will be people who will be considering the idea of owning a dog for the first or who already have a dog and want to be able to purchase dog products from someone who has good experince in dog ownership.

+In her own words Shanti said "life is better with a dog"

 [Shanti's Petblog2022 ](https://petstar2022.herokuapp.com/)